 \subsection{Approximation error}

 Approximation errors arise due to (a) the evaluation of \eqref{eq:complete_integral} with the trapezoidal rule using truncated window functions and (b) approximating Fourier integrals.
 We have noted earlier that the quadrature error of the Fourier integrals can be controlled by upsampling the grid using upsampling factors $s$ and $s_0$ and the parameter $\nl$.
-Therefore, in the rest of this section, we focus only on approximation errors due to (a).
+In section~\ref{sec:params} we will discuss how to select these parameters.
+In this section, we focus only on approximation errors due to (a).